-Threat hunting is a regularly-occurring activity in any high-performance SOC.
-But for less savvy organizations, it’s a must-have activity that can mean the difference between a malicious hack or a normal, uneventful day.
-With the stakes so high, it’s time to look at the history of threat hunting, what it looks like today, and the future of threat hunting – particularly as adversaries become more advanced every day.
+Threat hunting emerged as a new way to proactively identify threats in your environment.
+For high-performing SOCs, it’s a must-have activity that can mean the difference between a malicious hack or a normal, uneventful day.
+With the stakes so high, it’s time to look at what is threat hunting – the history, what it looks like today, and the future of threat hunting – particularly as adversaries become more advanced every day.

-Just over a decade ago, security analysts shared information on malicious code amongst themselves only – no public announcement of a breach, and certainly no public reckoning.
-Instead, you would receive information about a threat from a colleague or friend, conduct an investigation to determine how the compromise occurred, and then enrich your security postures to prevent future similar compromises.
-This system inspired a new industry paradigm in how SecOps evolved to fight adversaries, at respective organizations as well as across the globe.
+Just over a decade ago, security analysts shared information on malicious code among themselves only – no public announcement of a breach, and certainly no public reckoning.
+Instead, you would receive information about a threat from a colleague or friend, conduct an investigation to determine if the compromise occurred in your environment, and then adjust your security posture to prevent similar compromises.
+This system inspired a new industry paradigm for SecOps across the globe.
 A handful of vendors began to offer threat intelligence, and eventually, a whole slew of security providers developed threat intelligence for the industry as well as for different verticals.

-Today, many organizations rely on SIEM tools, which offer a single pane of glass view into security events and gives you a method of broadly loading events against it – a far cry from individually loading events, which can take months.
+Today, many organizations rely on SIEM tools for hunting, which offer a single pane of glass view into security events and gives you a method of broadly enriching data – a far cry from manually analyzing events.

-I’m glad you asked.
-Continue to enrich your organization’s security posture with full data visibility and robust threat hunting and intelligence.
+Continue to improve your organization’s security posture with full data visibility and robust threat hunting and intelligence.
 Understand that malicious adversaries are hiding in plain sight – such as in Windows Powershell designed for sysadmins – so threat hunting must evolve to look for tactics, techniques, and procedures (TTP), instead of focusing purely on static indicators of compromise.
 But, don’t leave old rules behind, either: static information like hashes are still a relevant part of security.
 It’s all about developing the right mix.